-As you can see, there are a multitude of terms utilized in the underwriting process that are likely not in the lexicon of those new to the process.
+As you can see, there is a multitude of terms utilized in the underwriting process that is likely not in the lexicon of those new to the process.
 Learning these definitions can be a hurdle to overcome, but doing so is a worthwhile endeavor for anyone interested in commercial real estate investing.

-If you would like to learn more about the underwriting process or are looking for assistance in underwriting your own investment, our experienced investment services team will be happy to lend a hand.
+If you would like to learn more about the underwriting process or are looking for assistance in underwriting your own CRE investment, our experienced commercial real estate investment services team will be happy to lend a hand.

 Or to read more about the process of underwriting a real estate property, read our article Evaluating a Property: Underwriting Commercial Real Estate Acquisitions.